 11. A Spiritual and Historical Look at 9/11

-12. Fruitful Democracy
+12. Fruitful Liberty/Democracy

 13. The Necessary Requirements to be a Just Statesman and Politician